co-cart/co-cart/readme.txt

 * Dev: Introduced new filter `cocart_products_add_to_cart_rest_url` for quick easy direct access to POST item to cart for other product types.
 * Dev: Added more compatibility for next update of CoCart Pro.
 * Dev: Minimum requirement for WordPress is now v5.5
+* Uninstall: Will reschedule WooCommerce cron job for cleanup sessions.

 > ⚠️ If you have been using CoCart Products add-on, make sure you have the latest version of it installed before updating CoCart to prevent crashing your site.
 Otherwise best to deactivate the add-on first.
 Subscription support will remain in CoCart Products add-on until next CoCart Pro update. ⚠️